welkin-he/aci-tool-box/ACI-Log-Savor/README.md

 PDT 2023-04-17T01:26:34.775||INFO||(185)||loading json file: CAP1/fabric_node.json
 PDT 2023-04-17T01:26:34.790||INFO||(193)||18 records loaded from CAP1/fabric_node.json
 PDT 2023-04-17T01:26:34.790||INFO||(697)||Tech-support for node 101 should start within 30 seconds

+If username and password authentication is preferred, and provided user is able to pull log files from switch, here is the usage.

+admin@ubuntu:~/demo$ python3 logsavor  -i apic_server_ip

+After input username and password, the script will start running.

+Ctrl+Z (suspend the process), then type two clis  below:

+bg (restart the process in the background)

+disown %1 (assuming this is job #1, use jobs to determine).